Osgood curve

 In mathematical analysis, an Osgood curve is a non-self-intersecting curve that has positive area.
-Despite its area, it is not possible for such a curve to cover a convex set, distinguishing them from space-filling curves.
+Despite its area, it is not possible for such a curve to cover any two-dimensional region, distinguishing them from space-filling curves.
 Osgood curves are named after William Fogg Osgood.

 Definition and properties

 A curve in the Euclidean plane is defined to be an Osgood curve when it is non-self-intersecting (that is, it is either a Jordan curve or a Jordan arc) and it has positive area.
 More formally, it must have positive two-dimensional Lebesgue measure.

 Osgood curves have Hausdorff dimension two, like space-filling curves.
-However, they cannot be space-filling curves: by Netto's theorem, covering all of the points of the plane, or of any convex subset of the plane, would lead to self-intersections.
+However, they cannot be space-filling curves: by Netto's theorem, covering all of the points of the plane, or of any two-dimensional region of the plane, would lead to self-intersections.

 History

 The first examples of Osgood curves were found by Osgood (1903) and Lebesgue (1903).
 Both examples have positive area in parts of the curve, but zero area in other parts; this flaw was corrected by Knopp (1917), who found a curve that has positive area in every neighborhood of each of its points, based on an earlier construction of Wacław Sierpiński.
 Knopp's example has the additional advantage that its area can be made arbitrarily close to the area of its convex hull.